cyverse/django-cyverse-auth/README.md

 # django-iplant-auth

-All iPlant Auth schemes for use in a Django App
+A django 'app' that provides easy compatibility with all current iPlant Auth schemes.

+This app works for both 'resource provider' and 'client'